david-domz/mockallan/README.md

 - Command line interface for continuous integration (CI) and testing environments.

-- Assertion capabilities for validating expected requests.
-JSON schema, XML schema, and regex validation support.
+- Assert expected requests performed by the software under test using appropriate validators including
+  - JSON schema
+  - XML schema
+  - Regular expressions

-- Stub capabilities with configurable responses.
+- Configurable responses.

-- Request history enables robust assertion capabilities and diagnostics.
+- The request history enables robust assertion capabilities and diagnostics.

 - Concise codebase of under 1000 lines, focusing on simplicity and making the best use of resources.